colurw/chess_NN/readme.md

 currently predicts Stockfish's optimum move for 47% of boards, and does so roughly 1000x faster.
 However, it is unable to predict any move 24% of the time, so resorts to making a randomly-chosen legal move.
-In the remaining 29% of cases, it plays a non-optimal legal move of indeterminate quality.
+In the remaining 29% of cases, it plays a non-optimal legal move of unknown quality.

 ## How A Neural Network Learns Chess